 “What are the cheapest places to fly to in Europe?”
 This is a question I get a lot, and one that I’ve done a fair amount of research on over the years.
-I’ve visited 25 countries in Europe, always striving to find the best flight deals on sites like Skyscanner, Hopper, and Google Flights.
-It all comes down to the airport, the airline, and the time of year.
-Let me explain:
+I’ve visited 35 countries in Europe, always striving to find the best flight deals on sites like Scott’s Cheap Flights, Skyscanner, Hopper, and Google Flights.
+It all comes down to three things: the airport, the airline, and the time of year.
+Keep reading to discover the cheapest European cities to fly into in 2023.

 Other considerations when finding cheap places to fly into Europe

-To find the cheapest places to fly to in Europe, I also limited my search to major airports in the US.
-Sure, small airports may have cheap fares to Europe from time to time, but more likely than not, you’ll be connecting at a larger US airport (i.e., Atlanta, Boston, Chicago, LA, NYC, or Philadelphia) before making your way across the pond.
+To find the cheapest places to fly to in Europe, I limited my search to major airports in the US.
+Sure, some small airports have cheap fares to Europe occasionally, but more likely than not, you’ll be connecting at a larger US airport (i.e., Atlanta, Boston, Chicago, LA, NYC, or Philadelphia) before making your way across the pond.

 As such, it’s more practical to use data from larger US airports, which handle the vast majority of European flights.
 Smaller airports have fewer daily flights, a higher variability in prices, and less complete data.
 So, it doesn’t make sense to include them when analyzing the cheapest places to fly into Europe from the US.